Martha Stearns Marshall: Abbotts Creek Church Rules of Decorum

 It is evident from these two items that these Baptists did not encourage women to speak during their conference meetings, much less to preach during public worship.
 If Martha Marshall had been an ordained preacher in this church just 75 years earlier, these good Baptists evidently did not know it.
 These rules were not drafted by the "Old School" or Primitive Baptist side, but by the more progressive Missionary side.

 Martha Marshall was, without a doubt, a godly, faithful woman, a great influence on the members of Abbotts Creek and other churches, and was an indispensable help to her husband, Elder Daniel Marshall.
 She honored her Lord, Jesus Christ, by her unselfish labors and by her love for God's people.
 She may have, on occasion, given an account of the work of God on her soul.
-But to claim that these Baptists ordained women to be gospel preachers is simply not accurate, and is to revise history to suit our own purposes.
+But to claim that these Baptists ordained women to be gospel preachers is simply not accurate, and it seems to revise history to suit our own purposes.